 - Contactless entry (students will swipe their own ID card).

-- Food will be served as take-out in disposable containers.
-Some scheduled dine-in options will be available to students through student living staff.
+- Food served as take-out in disposable containers.
+Some dine-in options available provided guidelines are followed.

 Reasonable Accommodations Requests

 We expect members of our communities — residents, staff and visitors — to act in a manner demonstrating respect and consideration for the health and safety of all community members.
 All residents, staff and visitors must adhere to these policies.
 If you are concerned that you are unable to adhere to a policy because of a medical condition, please contact the Student Access Center (students) or the ADA Coordinator (employees and visitors).
 For additional information about reasonable accommodations in housing, please refer to the Residence Hall or Jardine Apartments handbook.

 Please contact 785-532-6453 or firstname.lastname@example.org with additional questions.